Sky0307/Git-Basic-Command/BasicGit.md

 2. `git branch -d calc-divide`
 3. `git branch -a`
 4. `git push origin --delete calc-divide`, to delete the **calc-divide** branch from remote repo

+## To delete files from git

+### use the following command: `git rm <filename>`

+or

+### Delete manually
+1. Delete them in you file explorer / finder,
+2. On the command prompt, enter the the following command: `git add .`
+Voila!
+You wil see your files being deleted not juz from the finder but also from git

+## Undo Unstaged Files

+Let's say you have a file edited but unstaged, so you remove the changes u made in the file with the following command:
+`git checkout <filename>`

+### Alternative with `restore` command

+the same result can be achieved by running this command: `git restore <filename>` or simply replace `<filename>` with `.` to remove all the unstaged changes

+### Delete unstage files

+1. first check which files can be removed by : `git clean -dn`
+2. then `git clean -df`, the `f` tag stands for force, you git will force remove the files that are unstage

+## Undoing Staged Files

+Let's say you have some staged edits and you wanna remove it, we can do it in 2 steps
+### With 2 steps
+1. Restore to the latest commits by `git restore --staged <filename>`
+2. Then `git checkout <filename>`

+## Delete Commits with `reset`

+### `git reset --soft HEAD~1`

+- the `--soft` tag basically mean undo the command `git commit -m "msg"`, the git will go back the HEAD by 1 commit, but the changes will be remained staged
+- you can still commit the changes without staging them and with the command `git commit -m "previous commit"`

+### Default `reset` command : `git reset HEAD~1`

+- after running this command, the changes will be unstaged.
+- if you wanna go back 2 commits, just change `HEAD~1` to `HEAD~2` etc

+## Deleting branch

+### `git branch -D <branch-name>`